 Firstly, your life might change if you have to take care of your loved one.
 You might take them out of the home and have to make arrangements for their injuries.
 You need to make sure that they get the physical support that they need during this difficult time.

 Secondly, you will have to deal with the emotional trauma of seeing your loved one injured.
 You may be wondering what you can do to ease the pain or help you carry on after such a traumatic experience.
 Nothing can make up for what your loved one has been through.
 But, you may be entitled to a monetary compensation to help you and your loved one continue on with your lives.
-You can learn more about a consortium damage claim in this article.
+You can learn more about a consortium damage claim here.

 In the legal field, consortium is companionship, support or love between two people.
 For example, spouses or other family members can have consortium.
 This could mean a civil lawsuit to settle the damages caused by a nursing home.
 If your loved one got injured or passed away due to a nursing home error, compensation is an option.
 The idea behind consortium is that the loved one of the injured party was affected by the abuse.